firephp/insight/docs/FAQ.md

 If the *Workspace* was already setup but things are not working all of a sudden, the connection can be manually tested:

 NOTE: This requires a DeveloperCompanion license.
+If you do not have a license you can delete the workspace and re-create it as the connection will be tested when setting up a new *Workspace*.

   1. Open *DeveloperCompanion* by clicking on the icon in the browser status bar.
   2. Select the first tab (that is the *home* or *companion* tab) and then *Workspaces*.